Bronte suburb profile

 Bronte property market performance

-The rental market in Bronte has shown stability for houses, with no change in average rent over the last 12 months, while units have seen a 5.6% increase in rent, suggesting a growing demand for rental units in the area.
+The rental market in Bronte has seen stability for houses, with no change in average rent, while units have experienced a 5.4% increase in rent over the last 12 months, reflecting a growing demand for rental units.

 | Houses | Units | |